Kizoky/postal3-hammerplusplus-tool/README.md

 - Link Directories with just a few clicks
 - Select Folders you wish to link
 - Built-in Hammer FGD tool, which fixes errors with Postal III's FGD
+- Clear linked folders with just a single click

 ![App](https://i.imgur.com/frknYzb.png)